Code-Institute-Submissions/six-nations/README.md

 The site's main goal is to provide the user with information and for the user to be able to access the information quickly.
 I have kept this in mind when designing the site.

 ### Color Scheme
- The main color throughout the site is green (mainly [#00302b](https://www.google.com/search?q=%2300302b&oq=%2300302b&aqs=chrome.0.69i59.4496j0j9&sourceid=chrome&ie=UTF-8)) as this has connotations to a field and sports pitch.
-This has been complemented by a dark background and white text for easy reading and to ensure the text and information stands out on the page.
+ The main color throughout the site is green (Hex code: [#00302b](https://www.google.com/search?q=%2300302b&oq=%2300302b&aqs=chrome.0.69i59.4496j0j9&sourceid=chrome&ie=UTF-8)) as this has connotations to a field and sports pitch.
+This has been used mainly to give a dark background against the white text for easy reading and to ensure the text and information stands out on the page.
 I have kept the color scheme quite simple as I will use flags and a Google Map on the site, which will bring a lot of color to the site.
+I have red colored icons above the map to visually link the icons to the markers that appear on the map.

 ### Typography

 The site uses two main fonts; [Anton](https://fonts.google.com/specimen/Anton?preview.text_type=custom) and [Poppins](https://fonts.google.com/specimen/Poppins?preview.text_type=custom), both taken from the Google Fonts library.
-Anton is used for the main text of the website as it is clear and easy to read where I have used Poppins for the headings as it is a bold, strong font.
+Anton is used for the main text of the website as it is clear and easy to read and I have used Poppins for the headings as it is a bold, strong font.
+The other font I have used briefly on the site is [Kalam](https://fonts.google.com/specimen/Kalam?preview.text_type=custom) which appears in the fact box below the map section.
+This has a more conversational feel and look to it, visually seperating the fact box from the city guide information.

 ### Imagery